Kyushu Shinkansen

-The Kyushu Shinkansen (九州新幹線, Kyūshū Shinkansen) is a Japanese Shinkansen high-speed railway network.
-It is an extension of the San'yō Shinkansen from Honshu connecting the city of Fukuoka (Hakata Station) in the north of Japan's Kyushu Island to the city of Kagoshima (Kagoshima-Chuo Station) in the south.
-The line runs parallel to the existing Kagoshima Main Line and is operated by Kyushu Railway Company (JR Kyushu).
+The Kyushu Shinkansen (九州新幹線, Kyūshū Shinkansen) is a Japanese high-speed rail line and part of the nationwide Shinkansen network.
+It is an extension of the San'yō Shinkansen from Honshu, connecting Hakata Station in the city of Fukuoka on Japan's island of Kyūshū to Kagoshima-Chuo Station in the city of Kagoshima in the south.
+The line runs parallel to the existing Kagoshima Main Line and is operated by the Kyushu Railway Company (JR Kyushu).

-The southernmost 127 km section of the track was constructed first, opening on 13 March 2004.
-The dual-track offered a significant improvement in transit time over the equivalent single-track section of the Kagoshima Main Line, despite the need for passengers to change to a Relay Tsubame narrow gauge train at Shin-Yatsushiro, and the remainder of the journey to Hakata Station.
-The northernmost 130 km section opened on 12 March 2011, enabling through-services to Shin-Osaka (and with an interchange, to Tokyo).
-However, opening ceremonies were cancelled due to the 2011 Tōhoku earthquake and tsunami.
+The southernmost 127 km section was constructed first, opening on 13 March 2004.
+The double-track section offered a significant improvement in travel time over the equivalent single-track portion of the Kagoshima Main Line, despite the need for passengers to change to a Relay Tsubame narrow gauge train at Shin-Yatsushiro for the remainder of the journey to Hakata Station.
+The northernmost 130 km section opened on 12 March 2011, enabling through services to Shin-Ōsaka Station (and, with an interchange, to Tōkyō Station).